Have you heard of any advertisement claiming their product is “chemical-free?” How did you react?

 a.
 Naming Binary Ionic Compounds

 Naming binary ionic compounds is a little more complicated than the nomenclature of binary covalent compounds due to the presence of cations with multiple oxidation states.
 If the cation exhibits only one oxidation state, then the compound is a Type I binary ionic compound.
-In contrast, if the cation exhibits at least two oxidation states, then the compound is a Type II binary ionic compound.
+In contrast, if the cation exhibits at least two oxidation states, the compound is a Type II binary ionic compound.

 i.
 Type I Binary Ionic Compounds